Vaibhavtamakuwala/queues-session/README.md

 Or

 - You can just run `npm run serve`
+- Create a file named `.env` in your system and copy paste the **.env.example** in it with your configurations.

 Here is the docummentation of [bull](https://optimalbits.github.io/bull/).
 You can refer it get deep dive in it.